Updated: 3.3.2023:

-So What Just Happened with Las Vegas real estate in 2021 and 2022?
+So What Just Happened with Las Vegas Real Estate?

 In March 2020, the COVID-19 pandemic was in full swing.

-Within the span of two years from 2021 to 2022 the Las Vegas market skyrocketed, with single-family residential housing units posting a median price of $482,000—a gain of more than 50 percent by May 2022.
+Within two years, from 2021 to 2022, the Las Vegas market skyrocketed, with single-family residential housing units posting a median price of $482,000—a gain of more than 50 percent by May 2022.

-In 2022, the national economy was white hot and characterized by supply chain challenges, low unemployment levels and 40-year highs in inflation.
+In 2022, the national economy was white hot and characterized by supply chain challenges, low unemployment, and 40-year high inflation.

-The Fed’s actions to tamp down the economy and get these dynamics in check has resulted in rising interest rates, including residential mortgage rates.
+The Fed’s actions to tamp down the economy and get these dynamics in check have resulted in rising interest rates, including residential mortgage rates.

 The doubling of mortgage pricing quickly put downward pressure on consumer buying power.